 Nevertheless, their journey to Cape Town took between 2-2⅟2 days and the passes road in the "Garden Route" region alone, crossed ten rivers.
 There were also countless number of farm gates that had to be opened and closed along the route, sometimes one every mile!

-Even though a teenager, when she saw the
+As a teenager, she saw the

 name among Hottentot and Afrikaans names such as Goukamma,